briannaxlea/briannaxlea.github.io/week3.md

 **June 12, 2024**

 We looked at some more hournal articles.
+We started our lit review matrix.
 We started our video presentation.

 **June 13, 2024**